 A faculty member who does not initiate a grievance in accordance with the 180-day limit specified herein shall be deemed for purposes of these procedures to have accepted the last decision rendered by an appropriate administrative officer.

-If the GRP determines that any of these three requirements (3.b i, ii, iii) are not met, they may reject the grievance.
+If the GRP determines that any of these three requirements (370.010 C.3.) are not met, they may reject the grievance.
 Rejections of grievances cannot be appealed.

 Processing a grievance: